-The spread of COVID-19 in early 2020 has had an impact to the Company's operations throughout 2020 and post year end.
-At the date of signing the Directors' Report, the extent of any ongoing financial impact could not be forecast from the information available to them, however the directors do not believe it will affect the Company's capacity to remain a going concern for the foreseable future.
+The spread of COVID-19 in early 2020 has continued to have an impact on the Company's operations throughout 2021 and post year end.
+At the date of signing the Directors' Report, the extent of any further unforeseen financial impact could not be forecast from the information available to them.
+However the directors do not believe it will affect the Company's capacity to remain a going concern for the foreseeable future.

-Other than the above, in the opinion of the directors there were no significant changes in the state of affairs of the Group that occurred during the financial year under review not otherwise disclosed in this report or the consolidated financial statements.
+Other than the above, in the opinion of the directors, there were no significant changes in the state of affairs of the Group that occurred during the financial year under review not otherwise disclosed in this report or the consolidated financial statements.